Why study Communication Design?

 Approximate Hours Per Week

-You will complete core courses common to all Design specialties (including Fashion, Interiors, Product), in addition to courses specific to Communication Design and a range of elected studio workshops and interdisciplinary projects.
+You will complete core courses common to all Design specialties (including Fashion and Product), in addition to courses specific to Communication Design and a range of elected studio workshops and interdisciplinary projects.

 Design Culture and Context 1 (Year One)

 Develop an understanding of design as a discipline and as an enabler in society, and receive an introduction to design elements, principles and processes.
 Historical, socio-cultural and ethical frameworks for design are explored.
 Develop investigation, inquiry and critical thinking skills as well as basic research skills in written, verbal and visual communication.